How To Participate in the 2018 Striper Cup:

 - Adult (BOAT and SHORE) Division is open to adults using any type of non-electric rod and reel including fly rods.
 YOUTH Division is open to persons who have not reached their 17th birthday on the opening day of the Tournament.
 Youth entrants may fish from boat and shore but are eligible for Youth prizes only.

-- Anglers are allowed to enter and weigh only one (1) fish per week.
-For the purpose of encouraging conservation, if an angler weighs more than one fish, all fish entered by the angler that week will be disqualified.
-Fish must be at least 36 inches in length and weighed at a registered weigh station sanctioned by the tournament.
+- Weighed fish must be 36-inches or greater.
+Anglers are allowed to enter and weigh only one (1) fish per week.
+Fish must be weighed at a registered weigh station sanctioned by the tournament.
 At the time of weigh-in, the fisherman must present proper identification and provide the weigh-master with full information relating to the catch.
 By signing the weigh-in slip, the fisherman attests to all information given.

 - Participants are expected to weigh a fish in on the day it is captured, or as soon as possible the following day if the fish is caught after business hours.
 Intentionally retaining a fish to weigh in at a later date is grounds for disqualification of the participant.